ICIS price reporting for regional Paraxylene-Orthoxylene markets is unparalleled in its ability to keep you on top of the information you need.

 Insight and analysis of factors driving prices.

 In the key China market, orthoxylene (OX) is in oversupply.
-As a result, key domestic producers were lowering their OX list prices towards the end of the quarter.
-Meanwhile, most producers still prefer to produce more paraxylene (PX) compared with co-product OX.
-There is more demand for the former, and hence, it is more lucrative.
+As a result, key domestic producers lowered their OX list prices towards the end of the second quarter.
+Even so, this did little to spur buying interest as most buyers were meeting their requirements with contractual volumes.
+Consequently, shore tank inventories in east China remained high during the quarter.
+Meanwhile, most producers still prefer to produce more paraxylene (PX) compared with the co-product OX.

 Trading activities in the key China market were fairly subdued as interest remained limited due to high domestic inventories.
 As a result, discussions and interest in imported OX product remained low among Chinese buyers.
-Outside China, buyers were also less keen to buy due to many upcoming turnarounds among downstream Asian phthalic anhydride (PA) producers.
-Meanwhile, most buyers in southeast Asia and India are relying on contractual volumes to meet their OX requirements as producers are producing more paraxylene (PX) compared with co-product OX.
-There is more demand for the former, and hence, it is more lucrative.
+Outside China, buyers were also less keen to buy due to many upcoming turnarounds at downstream Asian phthalic anhydride (PA) plants.
+Meanwhile, most buyers in southeast Asia and India are relying on contractual volumes to meet their OX requirements.

 Updated to Q4 2016